NaeemK1188/c1224-code-solutions/react-components/react-components-quiz-notes.md

   functions that typically take in data

+  equivalent to html elements, but its customized html element return jsx formatted code function starts with uppercase, takes 0, 1 parameter

 - How do you define a component in React?

   function that exists in standalone file